testimonio/blog/christian-meditation/chapter-3.md

 When God speaks to our hearts, something gets stirred up in our hearts.
 We learn to recognize His voice, and feel peace in His presence.

 [Christian meditation](https://testimon.io/what-is-christian-meditation) is Bible-based.
 When our foundation is of faith, it provides nourishment to the seed planted in our spirit.
 God is a Spirit, and we are made in His image and likeness.
+In [Genesis 1:27](https://www.bible.com/bible/111/gen.1.27):

 > "So God created mankind in his own image, in the image of God he created them; male and female he created them."
-[Genesis 1:27](https://www.bible.com/bible/111/gen.1.27)